 Who Needs It?

-Hard money loans are commonly used in real estate investing.
-Traditional lenders, such as banks and other financial institutions, are not comfortable lending on risky investments.
-They are more interested in lending on stable investments where they feel there is a greater likelihood of having the loan paid back.
+Hard money loans are common in real estate investing.
+Banks and other traditional lenders are not comfortable lending on risky investments.
+They prefer lending on stable investments which they feel are more likely to pay the loan back.

-Therefore, if an investor wants to purchase a distressed property, they have limited options when it comes to finding financing.
-Real estate investors who want to do a gut rehab or a quick property flip commonly use hard money loans.
+Therefore, real estate investors who need financing to purchase distressed property have limited options.
+Investors who want to do a gut rehab or a quick property flip commonly use hard money loans.

 Other real estate investors, who may be purchasing income properties, may use a hard money loan initially until they can stabilize the property.
 Once the property is stable, these investors will secure a more traditional mortgage at a lower interest rate and pay off the higher interest hard money loan.

-Hard money loans are also used by individuals with a poor credit score who are unable to get a mortgage from a bank due to a poor credit score.
-They may have poor credit, but still have enough equity in their property to have the hard money lender interested in making a loan.
+Hard money loans are also used by individuals with a poor credit score who are unable to get a mortgage from a bank.
+Despite the poor credit, they may still have enough equity in their property to have the hard money lender interested in making a loan.
 This scenario can be seen when an owner is facing foreclosure on a property.

-Here are 4 reasons a real estate investor may obtain a hard money loan:
+Here are four benefits of getting a hard money loan:

-Since you are working with one individual lender or a small group of lenders, there are fewer hoops to jump through.
+- Since you are working with one individual lender or a small group of lenders, there are fewer hoops to jump through.
 Hard money lenders are not interested in your credit score or how much debt you have.
 They are only interested in how much value they see in the property since the property is the asset that will be backing the loan.

 - Traditional mortgages require you to put down a minimum of 5 percent of the purchase price.
-Banks prefer for you to put down 20 percent of the purchase price, which will often give you better terms on the loan.
+Banks prefer you to put down 20 percent of the purchase price, which will often give you better terms on the loan.
 If you put down less than 20 percent, you will often have to purchase mortgage insurance, which will increase your monthly mortgage payment.

-Just as you can establish a relationship with a bank or other lending institution, you can establish a relationship with your hard money lender.
-If you have shown a history of honoring the terms of the contract and paying your loan back on time, or even early, the lender will likely want to work with you in the future.
-Because of your proven track record, the lender may be willing to loan a greater percentage of the purchase price, reduce the origination fee or reduce the amount of time it would take to receive the loan.
+- If you have shown a history of honoring the terms of the contract and paying your loan back on time, or even early, the lender will likely want to work with you in the future.
+The lender may be willing to loan a greater percentage of the purchase price, reduce the origination fee or reduce the amount of time it would take to receive the loan.

 While there are benefits to obtaining a hard money loan, here are 4 risks you must also consider:

-Since they are also taking a risk by loaning so much money, they want to make sure you have an incentive to pay it back quickly.
+- Since the lender is also taking a risk by loaning so much money, they want to make sure you have an incentive to pay it back quickly.

-Again, since this is a riskier investment, the hard money lender is trying to protect themselves.
-It is not uncommon for the lender to charge as much as five times the amount of a normal lender.
+- Again, this is a riskier investment, so the hard money lender is trying to protect themselves.
+A lender may charge as much as five times the amount of a normal lender.
 For example, if a typical bank charges one percent of the total loan as an origination fee, a hard money lender could charge five percent of the total loan.